What is Thalassaemia?

 - Alpha thalassaemia – one type can be fatal for baby and dangerous for mother during pregnancy, or

-- Beta thalassaemia major – a severe anaemia requiring life long treatment, including monthly blood transfusions.
+- Beta thalassaemia major – a severe anaemia requiring life-long treatment, including monthly blood transfusions

 In some cases, people can be a carrier for both types; however, they are no more severely affected than if they were a genetic carrier for one only.

-Could I be a thalssaemia carrier?
+Could I be a Thalssaemia Carrier?

 Thalassaemia is a genetic condition.
 A person who carries an altered globin gene is called a ‘carrier’, and is healthy.
 It is important their doctor knows they are a carrier, and that both partners undergo blood tests to determine their carrier status.
-It is only if you are both carriers of certain globin gene alternations you have a risk of having a child affected by thalassaemia.
+It is only if you are both carriers of certain globin gene alterations that you have a risk of having a child affected by thalassaemia.

 Beta thalassaemia trait is seen most commonly in people with the following ancestry: